Alejandro-Ramos/FreeAG/README.md

 Q: Is the game usable?

 A: Not yet.
-I'm planning on making at least one commit every day so that the game is constantly worked on.
+I'm planning on making at least one commit every day so that the game is constantly worked on. **Sure you are

 ### MAINTAINERS